-This study hopes to establish the audience rating of the presidential election in Lagos state and the reasons behind the opinions of these electorates, its effects on the voter turnout of the next elections and lay out recommendations which will also be stated as a means of constructive criticism for the government, INEC and readers of this research study.
-Elections are conducted after every four years with the cooperation of the audience being the voters but after the election is concluded, the audience is sidelined.
-This study hopes to bring out the audience rating to the knowledge of the readers.
+Hence this study is set to establish the audience rating of the 2019 presidential election in Lagos state

 1.3 Objectives of the study

-The main objective of this study is to examine the audience rating of the 2019 Nigerian presidential election in Lagos state.
-The aim of the paper is to provide a qualitative analysis of the audience rating of the 2019 presidential election in Nigeria.
-The opinion of the electorates in Lagos State.
-The specific objectives of this study are:
+The main objective of this study is to examine the audience rating of the 2019 Nigerian presidential election in Lagos state. more especially to provide a qualitative analysis of the audience rating of the 2019 presidential election in Nigeria.
+Specifically the study sought to :

 To establish the general opinion of the electorates towards the presidential election.